pnp/sp-dev-fx-extensions/.github/CONTRIBUTING.md

   git push origin react-field-slider
   ```

-## Merging your Existing Github Projects with this Repository
+## Merging your Existing GitHub Projects with this Repository

-If the sample you wish to contribute is stored in your own Github repository, you can use the following steps to merge it with the this repository:
+If the sample you wish to contribute is stored in your own GitHub repository, you can use the following steps to merge it with this repository:

 * Fork the `sp-dev-fx-extensions` repository from GitHub
 * Create a local git repository